grahamjh99/VisionDrive/project-feedback.md

 ## In-Person Assessment Process

-Instructional teams are encouraged to meet with students during office hours or one-on-one to review project feedback and discuss growth opportunities.
+Instructional teams should meet with students during office hours or one-on-one to review project feedback and discuss growth opportunities.
 Students should ideally have up to 30 minutes to review their project evaluation or do a code review up to a week after project submission.

-### Model / Code Review Tips
+## Model / Code Review Tips

 Code review is not troubleshooting time.
 Instead, the goal is to review code and talk about actionable feedback for enhancing the student's project in the future.